rchin75/filemanager/README.md

 Enter a username and password when prompted.

 #### Step 2: create a .env file in the project folder. ####
-Sample contents of the .env file.
+Sample contents of the .env file:
-For this example to work, make sure that a folder called 'my_files' actually exists in the project folder.
 ```
 PORT=3000
 MANAGED_FOLDER=./my_files